boobeh123/Trainer-Treats/readME.md

+## IN (FURTHER) DEVELOPMENT
+Previous functionalities may be down for maintenance.

 ## Description
 A full stack web application to learn about stretches.
 This application has its own API & is connected to a database that contains information & instructions about stretching.